T of C

 Mochi being a natural product, you can apply it directly by finger; after it is applied you may then wipe off excess from the string using a wet towel.
 Now leave it to dry fully, otherwise it will be sticky.

 (Charles Tsua earlier advised using a rice paste glue made by mixing rice powder in water: bring to boil, then simmer for 10 minutes, continuously stirring until gloopy; let cool then apply.
-Based on the comment from "MH", "let cool" means apply it when it has cooled to just above body temperature.)
+Based on the comment from "MH", "let cool" means apply it when it has cooled to just above body temperature.
+However, as yet I have not yet been able to make a rice glue that seems appropriate, so I do not yet know how the new MH strings with reinforced mesh fare in this regard.)

 (Return)